 MY LAST L.A.
 DAYS

-It would be just two months later that I would have a life change, but the above mentioned stage managing gig, while it didn’t pay much, was an opportunity to see a different side of show biz.
+In the meantime, the one side thing I was doing that was worthwhile was my freelance stage managing gigs at the Zephyr Theatre on Melrose Avenue in Hollywood.
+While it didn’t pay much, it was an opportunity to see a different side of show biz.
 By 2000, I had been doing it for six years, having inherited the gig from my then-wife, In most cases, the productions I was stage managing featured actors who were on their way up the ladder, and possessing varying degrees of talent.
-I do remember one play I stage managed that featured in its cast Dan Castellenata, known as the voice of Homer Simpson.
-One of the people in the audience for that one was Nancy Cartwright, the voice of Bart Simpson.
-I didn’t talk to them a lot, but they were both pleasant.
+I do remember one play I stage managed that featured in its cast Dan Castellenata, the voice of Homer Simpson.
+One of the people in the audience for that one was Nancy Cartwright, who voiced Bart Simpson.
+I didn’t talk to them a lot, but they both seemed nice people.

 Not to say I didn’t have my share of screw ups.
-There was a one-man show which had a barrage of sound cues, and one night I did such a horrible job the performer actually broke character to chastise me.
-There was a time when the sound system went out about ten minutes before the show was going to start, and the director became a total thorn in my side.
+There was a one-man show which had several sound and light cues back to back, and one night I did such a horrible job the performer actually broke character to chastise me.
+There was also a time when the sound system went out about ten minutes before the show was supposed to start, and the director became a total pain in the ass.
 I somehow managed to fix it in time, but the director chose to hang out in the booth and bad rap the performers.
-He was a frequent user of the venue, and I had worked with him enough that I actually had his cel phone number.
+He was a frequent user of the venue, and he had been there enough times that I actually had his cel phone number.
 I called him the next day to tell him not to hang out in the booth again.
+He reluctantly agreed.

 Overall, it was a fun experience, and the actors were mostly nice people.
 I even continued doing gigs for the theatre after I had begun working in UK.
-There’ll be much more to say later this summer, when we commemorate the 25th anniversary of my initial trip that changed my life.
+The last time I did it was in January 2001.

 Leave a Comment